What Is Rabies and How Do People Get It?

 Because rabies is a fatal disease, the goals of public health are to prevent human exposure to rabies by education and to prevent the disease by anti-rabies treatment if exposure occurs.
 Tens of thousands of people are successfully treated each year after being bitten by an animal that may have rabies.
 A few people die of rabies each year in the United States, usually because they do not recognize the risk of rabies from the bite of a wild animal and do not seek medical advice.

-For questions or concerns related to animal bites or potential rabies exposures in Saratoga County, please call 518-584-7460 or Email us.
-We are open M-F 8-4 with staff available 24 hours 7 days a week for emergencies.
+For questions or concerns related to animal bites or potential rabies exposures in Saratoga County, please call 518-584-7460 or email us at

 Contact info for other local public health departments: